PavithraAvithiNagarajan/image-annotations/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.

+## Pre-requisties
+1. Initialize the node module after cloning the project with `npm install`
+2. Add NgRxStore to the project with `ng add @ngrx/store@latest`
+3. Add angular material to the project with `ng add @angular/material`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.